Should physicians prescribe antivirals to patients at high risk for flu-related complications more than 2 days after symptom onset?

 Amesh A. Adalja, MD, is an IDSA member and senior scholar at the Johns Hopkins Center for Health Security.
 His Twitter handle is @AmeshAA.
 Disclosure: Adalja reports no relevant financial disclosures.

-The IDSA guidelines raise more questions than they answer about antiviral treatment.
+The new IDSA guidelines raise more questions than they answer about antiviral treatment.

 Clinical practice guidelines are important documents, and their recommendations often have a deep reach within the medical specialty they serve.
-But sometimes they can raise more questions than they answer, which is what happened to me before I had finished the very first page of the IDSA guidelines for influenza published in December 2018.
+But sometimes they can raise more questions than they answer, which is what happened to me before I had finished the very first page of the new IDSA guidelines for influenza.

 When treating the very sickest influenza patients, providers will continue to use NAIs because, well, maybe they can help.
 That is certainly not the case for the otherwise heathy patient in whom they should not be prescribed.
 Even when — and I know this is difficult — they ask for them by name.

 Jeremy Brown, MD, is an emergency physician and director of the Office of Emergency Care Research at the NIH.
-His most recent book, Influenza: The Hundred-Year Hunt to Cure the Deadliest Disease in History, published by Simon and Schuster, is now out in paperback.
-Brown can be reached at email@example.com.
+He is the author of Influenza: The Hundred-Year Hunt to Cure the Deadliest Disease in History.
+Brown can be reached at firstname.lastname@example.org.
 Disclosure: Brown reports no relevant financial disclosures.
 Disclaimer: The views expressed by Brown are his own and do not represent those of the federal government.